Turbulence in Primordial Dark Matter Halos and Its Impact on the First Star Formation: Primordial gas in mini halos

-At scales smaller than the driving scale, the power spectra follow the expected Kolmogorov slope of $k^{-5/3}$, consistent with the inertial range where turbulent energy cascades without loss.
-The eventual dissipation of turbulence occurs at atomic scales \citep{yuen2022turbulentuniversalgalactickolmogorov}, which are not resolved in our simulations.
+On smaller scales ($\lesssim 30$~pc), some models exhibit excess power relative to the Kolmogorov expectation, likely due to small-scale dark-matter substructures that enhance gas accretion and increase local gas velocities.
+The eventual dissipation of turbulence occurs at much smaller scales \citep{yuen2022turbulentuniversalgalactickolmogorov}, which are not resolved in our simulations.
 Instead, turbulence is dissipated through numerical viscosity at the particle-mesh level.